How to assign applications to different sound outputs and inputs in Windows 10

 For instance, you can now route a video player's audio to a HDMI connected TV, while another application, like an audio player for example, can use the headphones connected to the PC for its audio.
 As for input, if you have multiple microphones connected to the system, you can assign different microphones to different apps.

 In this guide we'll talk about where this new, highly requested, internal sound routing option is in Windows 10 and how to use it, step by step.
+At the end, we cover an alternative with a better interface: the EarTrumpet app.

 1. First, you need to make sure you have the latest Windows 10 update installed.
 For that, go into Settings > Update and make sure your Windows 10 is up-to-date.